TomoGuide/TomoGuide.github.io/docs/acknowledgments/index.md

 # Acknowledgments

+This tutorial and website were created by **Philippe Van der Stappen** and **Florent Waltz**, with contributions from the Cryo-ET community.

-Special thanks to contributors and the community for their support...
+Special thanks to **Sofie van Dorst, Ricardo Righetto, Davide Tamborini**, and all contributors.